Long Live MVC Core

 There are a lot of developer-centric reasons to build on MVC Core.
 But we’ll leave the discussion of things like NuGet packages and the slick way the framework helps you build out web apps and APIs to the technical team.
 However, some of those wonky technical benefits have positive business benefits too.
 Let’s take a minute and review just a few of them.

 The .NET Core framework supports true side-by-side app versioning.
-This lets developers test updates and new versions within the same development environment (calling on the same data sets and code libraries in real time).
+This lets developers test updates and new versions within the same development environment (calling on the same datasets and code libraries in real time).
 It’s much more accurate, efficient, and saves resources.
 In short, it reduces both development time and surprises when it’s time to go live.
-Gone are the days where you’re unable move one application forward due to the limitations of another application hosted on the same server.
+Gone are the days where you’re unable to move one application forward due to the limitations of another application hosted on the same server.

 In addition, not only will MVC Core apps and sites run cross-platform, they can also be developed cross-platform – meaning that development is no longer limited to Windows pc workstations.
 Coders can use whatever systems are at hand, including Windows computers, Macs, and Linux machines.